bielikb/xcframeworks/README.md

 _NOTE:_
 *Module Stability for Swift Binary frameworks* is supported starting Swift 5.1.

-Module stability make use of `.swiftinterface` file, that describes the public interface of your framework along with linker flags, used toolchain and other info.
+Module stability is gained, once your module declares `.swiftinterface` file, that describes the public interface of your framework along with linker flags, used toolchain and other info.
 Swift interface can be found under your framework's `swiftmodule` folder.
+`.swiftinterface` file is autogenerated when xcframework is created.

 ![swift-interface](./res/swiftinterface.png)

 ---

-## .xcframeworks generation using create_xcframeworks.sh script
+## Generate .xcframeworks for iOS + iOS Simulator using create_xcframeworks.sh script
-The archiving and creating of `.xcframeworks` is excercised by `create_xcframeworks.sh` script.
+The archiving and creation of `.xcframework` is excercised by [create_xcframeworks.sh](/scripts/create-xcframeworks.sh) script.

 This script takes 1 parameter that defines output directory.
 `Output directory` will create subfolder for `archives` and `xcframeworks`.